dy/enhook/README.md

 * [ ] [`fn-with-hooks`](https://ghub.io/fn-with-hooks) (non-reactive)

-Custom hooks provider can be switched via [any-hooks](https://ghub.io/any-hooks) as:
+Custom hooks provider can be switched as:

 ```js
 import enhook from 'enhook'